Working with Live Vertebrate Animals in Research

 IACUC Terms & Conditions of Approval

-- IACUC approval does not, in and of itself, constitute approval to implement this project.
+- IACUC approval does not, in and of itself, constitute approval to implement the project.
 I understand that I am responsible for obtaining review and approval from other regulatory committees (Institutional Biosafety Committee, Institutional Review Board, etc.) if applicable.
 In addition, I will ensure that I and my study team follow the requirements of all other oversight/safety committees (EH&S, radiation safety, etc.).

 - If applicable to my study, I and my study team members will ensure that controlled substances (as identified by the United States Drug Enforcement Administration) are handled and stored in accordance with UCI EH&S Controlled Substances Program Guidelines.